hrampadarath/JBCA_Hack_Night_Dec/web_app/Readme.md

 >pip install panda
 ```
 ### Step 4.
 Build the Flask app
-The Flask app consists of 2 main components: the main apppy and HTML templates, which are saved in a folder called templates.
+The Flask app consists of 2 main components: the main [app.py](https://github.com/hrampadarath/JBCA_Hack_Night_Dec/blob/master/web_app/app.py) and HTML templates, which are saved in a folder called [templates](https://github.com/hrampadarath/JBCA_Hack_Night_Dec/tree/master/web_app/templates).
 A simple app.py contains code that returns a rendered version of the html files in the templates folder.
 For example:

 ```python
 from flask import Flask, request, render_template